-Regardless of the definition both kidnap and hostage will always mean the same to the individual who is taken: stress, fear, anxiety and abuse.
-It will also have untold effects on their friends and family.
+Regardless of the definition both kidnap and hostage will always mean the same to the individual who is taken: stress, fear, anxiety, and abuse; as well as the untold effects on their friends and family.

-There are currently an estimated 25,000 kidnappings every year, 12,500 of this figure are kidnappings for ransom or financial gain.
+There are currently an estimated 25,000 kidnappings every year.
+12,500 of them are for ransom or financial gain.
 70% of individuals were released when their ransom or release conditions were met.
 20% were freed by force and 10% managed to escape or were freed voluntarily by their captors.

 Hostile Environment Training's Kidnap and Hostage Training has been designed around three key areas:

 1. Reduce the risk of being taken hostage.

 2. Deal with the initial shock of kidnap and the subsequent hostage situation that ensues.

 3. Exploit opportunity and maximising your survival probability from a kidnap and hostage situation.

 Insurance underwriters and brokers, offer to provide a lower premium on Hostage and Kidnap Insurance for individuals who have received HEAT training from Hostile Environment Training.